 These are used where there is a need for specific survey information that requires data selection at the point of capture.
 They rely on the surveyor understanding the selection requirements of the project as well as the technical constraints on the technique.

 They include hand survey as well theodolite/total station equipment that uses active, non-contact distance measurement technologies.
-Guidance on such surveys can be found in our 'Measured and Drawn' publication (see below)

 Indirect survey techniques